 Descending triangles are like upside-down ascending triangles.
 Instead of pointing upward, they point downward.

-This pattern is caused by the flatness of the slope of the bottom trendline and the sharper downward slop of the top trendline.
+This pattern is caused by the flatness of the slope of the bottom trendline and the sharper downward slope of the top trendline.

 This pattern suggests that sellers are overtaking the buyers and pushing prices downward.